ParkinT/mastering_git/Course_Outline.md

 ### Section 4: When Your Development Takes a Detour

-Estimated Video Length: 15-20 mins
+Section Total Length: 11 minutes

-An introduction to the concept of branching; from the larger ‘software development’ perspective.

-An introduction to the “Feature Branch” concept.
+An introduction to the concept of branching; from the larger ‘software development’ perspective and an introduction to the “Feature Branch” concept.

-List of topics that will be covered in the section:
+List of topics covered in the section:

  - Branching
  - Branching in git
- - Details of the design philosophy (approach) git uses for branching git “feature branch”
+ - Details of the design philosophy (approach) git uses for branching
+   - the git “feature branch”

 ### Section 5: Communicating with Developers of the Future

-Estimated Video Length: 14-21 mins
+Section Total Length: 27 minutes

 An Introduction to the git history.
 An in-depth exploration of the details stored in the history.
 Examples of various ways to access and display history.

-List of topics that will be covered in the section:
+List of topics covered in the section:

  - History
  - Commit Messages